heydari-dev/SendEmail/README.md

 # SendEmail

 ## Project Description
-SendMail is a Python package for sending emails using SMTP.
+SendEmail is a Python package for sending emails using SMTP.
 This project allows you to send emails using your Gmail account.

 ## Installation
 You can install this package in two ways: